gmethvin/directory-watcher/README.md

     case EventType.ENTRY_DELETE => println(s"$file got deleted")
   }
 }
-watcher.start()
 ```

-Note that unlike the better-files `FileMonitor` implementation, this implementation only fully supports recursive monitoring of a directory.
+Note that unlike the better-files `FileMonitor` implementation, this implementation only supports fully recursive watching.

-## Implementation differences
+## Implementation differences from standard WatchService

 The Mac OS X implementation returns the full absolute path of the file in its change notifications, so the returned path does not need to be resolved against the `WatchKey`.
-The `DirectoryWatcher` abstracts away the details of that.

-The Mac OS X WatchService watches recursively by default.
+This implementation also only watches recursively, so be aware of that if you choose to use it in another context.

 On platforms that support it (Windows), the `DirectoryWatcher` utility uses `ExtendedWatchEventModifier.FILE_TREE` to watch recursively.
 On other platforms (e.g. Linux) it will watch the current directory and register a new `WatchKey` for subdirectories as they are added.

+In addition to forwarding events from the underlying `WatchService` implementation, `DirectoryWatcher` also hashes files to determine if changes actually occurred.
+This tends to reduce the likelihood of duplicate or useless events and helps provide a more consistent experience across platforms.

 ## Credits